liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/xx-importing-resources-with-a-theme.markdown

-**Note:** The resources importer has undergone some changes that affect the properties, class names, and structures that were referred to in versions prior to Liferay 7.0.0.
+**Note:** The resources importer has undergone some changes that affect the properties, class names, and structures that were referred to in versions prior to @product-ver@.
 Please read through the steps below to see the updates.
 In previous versions of Liferay, you had to deploy the resources importer if you declared it as a dependency in your theme's `liferay-plugin-package.properties` file.
-In Liferay 7.0.0 and up, this is no longer a requirement.
+In @product-ver@ and up, this is no longer a requirement.
 The resources importer is now an OSGI module, and is deployed to your instance by default.

 $$$